GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

     === "What is a Stat Bondmate?"

-        - All adventurers can become bondmates ("stat bondmates") if they are dismissed after reaching flaming-heart status.
+        - <span style="color: LimeGreen">All adventurers can become bondmates ("stat bondmates") if they are dismissed after reaching flaming-heart status</span>.
         - Stat bondmates are -not- the same thing as story bondmates.
-The former increases base traits while the latter increases derived stats such as Attack Power, Accuracy, etc. Each stat bondmate increases a specific, fixed trait.
-For example, Abenius only increases STR and you will never recieve a stat bondmate copy of her that increases another trait like DEX or IQ.
+The former increases base traits while the latter increases derived stats such as Attack Power, Accuracy, etc.
-        - Stat bondmates range from Level 1-5.
-Higher levels give a larger trait bonus.
-Unlike story bondmates it is possible to have multiple copies of the same stat bondmate.
-        - Stat bondmates are equipped in the Training Room - Bondmates and are included in the Bondmate List.
-        - Given the limited number of story bondatmes, stat bondmates can help further strengthen your units.
+        - Given the limited number of story bondmates, stat bondmates can help further strengthen your units.
 Most people build SPD, STR, IQ, and DEX bondmates since additional PIE and VIT have a negligible impact on a unit's performance.

     === " Bondmate Levels"

-        - After dismissal the stat bondmate will receive a Level from 1 to 5.
-It seems to be based on the level of the bondmates attached to it prior to dismisal.
+        - After dismissing a stat bondmate it will receive a Level from 1 to 5.
+Its level appears to be based on the level of the bondmates attached to it prior to dismisal.
 It is a mechanic that is not fully understood to-date.
         - Based on extensive community testing we can confirm:
-            - If a unit has two, Level 5 bondmates attached prior to dismissal it will result in a Level 4 or 5 stat bondmate.
+            - If a unit has 2x Level 5 bondmates attached prior to dismissal it will result in a Level 4 or 5 stat bondmate.
             - The odds of either are effectively ~50%.
 There is no known, consistent way to guarantee a Level 5.
         - In practice, this means that for whatever number of Level 5 bondmates you are targeting you will need to farm double that number.
 For example, if you want a Level 5 SPD bondmate on 6 units then you should expect to farm, on average, 12 SPD bondmates.
         - Bondmates attached to the dismissed unit are not lost, but are returned to the Bondmate List.